RakeshR003/ISRO-Placement-Management-Portal/README.md

 ## My Role
-Contributed to the design and development of the authentication system, dashboard views, and resume-matching module as part of a Software Engineering internship, under mentor guidance, from Feb 2025 to Jul 2025.
+Contributed to the design and development of the authentication system, dashboard views, and resume-matching module as part of a Software Engineering internship at ISRO, under mentor guidance, from Feb 2025 to Jul 2025.

 ## Note
-This project was built as part of an academic internship at ISRO and reflects project-training work rather than an official ISRO production system.
+This project was built as part of an academic internship/project-training program at ISRO and reflects that context rather than an official ISRO production system.